Quantifying Non-Abelian Stability in Majorana Qubits through Rabi Beating Signatures

-\textit{Rabi Oscillation in minimal Kitaev chain.} We further investigate the Rabi oscillations in a real system—specifically, a minimal Kitaev chain.
+\textit{Rabi Oscillation in minimal Kitaev chain.} Finally, we investigate the Rabi oscillations in a real system—specifically, a minimal Kitaev chain.
 In this case, we assume that the chemical potential of the quantum dots in the chain is well-controlled and remains at zero energy.
 Therefore, the Hamiltonian of the minimal Kitaev chain is given by: $H_M = td_1^{\dag}d_2+\Delta d_1d_2+h.c.$.
 Here, \( t \) represents the hopping term between the two QDs, and \( \Delta \) is the pairing term between the two QDs.
 When the system is at the "sweet spot", where \( t = \Delta \), two MZMs will exist in the QDs, respectively.
 Now, we assume that another QD is attached to the chain.
-The total Hamiltonian for this system is then given by: $H_T = -E_d d^{\dagger} d+t_c d^{\dagger}d_1+h.c. +H_M$, where $t_c$ is the hopping term between the QD and Kitaev chain.
+The total Hamiltonian for this system is then given by: $H_T = -E_d d^{\dagger} d+t_d d^{\dagger}d_1+h.c. +H_M$, where $t_d$ is the hopping term between the QD and Kitaev chain.

 Following the previous proposal, we set the initial state of QD is unoccupied while the initial state of minimal Kitaev chain is a superposition of even parity and odd parity.
 In this situation, we can see that the results are in full consistent with the effective model.
 The Rabi beats can emerge in the situation that \( t \neq \Delta \) (see the corresponding red line in Fig. 4(a)).
 Furthermore, the Rabi frequency is proportional to the deviation of $t-\Delta$ (See Fig. 4(b)).
 This suggests that Rabi beat indeed can be used to quantify the stability of MQ.
-We further investigation the influence of dissipation in this minimal Kitaev chain.
-The dissipation is described by $L_{i} = d_i$ with strength $\Gamma_{di}$.
-It represent the decay rate in QD1 or QD2.
-In the non-idea case \( t \neq \Delta \) , The dissipation either in QD1 or in QD2 would suppress the oscillation amplitude of Rabi Oscillation as shown in Fig. 4(c).
-While in the sweet pot \( t = \Delta \).
-The dissipation in QD1 or QD2 would perform different.
-All the picture can be captured by the effective model.
-This suggests that effective model can capture the essence of Rabi oscillation in MQ.
+We further investigate the influence of dissipation in this minimal Kitaev chain.
+The dissipation is modeled by Lindblad operators $L_i = d_i$ with rates $\Gamma_{d_i}$, which describe particle loss processes in QD1 and QD2.
+In the non-ideal case ($t \neq \Delta$), dissipation in either QD1 or QD2 leads to a suppression of the Rabi oscillation amplitude, as shown in Fig.~4(c).
+In contrast, at the sweet spot ($t = \Delta$), dissipation acting on QD1 and QD2 has qualitatively different effects.
+All these features are well captured by the effective model, demonstrating that it accurately describes the essential physics of the Rabi dynamics in the MQ system.